matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 ***Dashboard License***

-In order to refer Tyk Dashboard license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.
+In order to refer Tyk Dashboard license using a Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.

 ***Tyk Developer Portal License***

-In order to refer Tyk Developer Portal license through Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called `DevPortalLicense`.
+In order to refer Tyk Developer Portal license using a Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called `DevPortalLicense`.

 ***Tyk Developer Portal Admin Password***

-In order to refer Tyk Developer Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.
+In order to refer Tyk Developer Portal's admin password using a Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

 ***Tyk Developer Portal Storage Connection String***

-In order to refer Tyk Developer Portal connection string to the selected database through Kubernetes secret,please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called
+In order to refer Tyk Developer Portal connection string to the selected database using a Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called
 `DevPortalStorageConnectionString`.

 {{< note success >}}